HFUTLTT/meg_mp/README.md

    reveals longer bouts of gamma rhythm.
 Journal of neurophysiology, 119(3):808–821, 2017. https://github.com/supratimray/GammaLengthProjectCodes
 3. Fieldtrip toolbox for Matlab.
 Latest versions available at http://www.fieldtriptoolbox.org/.
+4. Full-sized images for plots generated using the code.